muxinc/mux-node-sdk/README.md

 **Note**: running the integration tests will require you to configure the `MUX_TOKEN_ID` and `MUX_TOKEN_SECRET` environment variables with your Mux access token and secret.
 You should use the credentials for sdks@mux.com, where we generate views for this purpose ("watch-this" project).

+Integration tests do not get run on CI because of Mux API rate limits, so run them locally.

 To generate the ESDocs, run:

 ```